 Islabikes are applying circular economy thinking to children’s bike.
 Instead of owning a bike, rent it, return it, get the next size, and the old one is refurbished!

 Remanufacturing is a concept whereby the manufacturer works to return a used product to a “like-new” state.
-Remanufacturing is one of the most sustainable actions a brand can undertake within the Circular Economy framework.
-This is because the process recovers a substantial fraction of the materials and value-added to a product in its first manufacture, again maximising the useful life of these components.
-Because this process can be done at low additional cost, consumers also enjoy the benefits of obtaining “like-new” products at a reduced price.
-The key for a successful remanufacturing operation is to design components and use materials that, when faulty, can easily be restored and recovered at little to no cost.
+It is one of the most sustainable actions a brand can undertake within the Circular Economy framework.
+This is because the process recovers a substantial fraction of the materials used during its first manufacture.
+Therefore, maximising the useful life of these components.
+This process can be done at low additional cost, allowing consumers to benefit from reduced prices.
+The key to a successful remanufacturing operation is to design components and use materials that can easily be restored and recovered at a low cost.

 Ease of Disassembly4

-Description: In order to maximise the potential of the Re-use, Refurbish and Remanufacturing initiatives, Disassembly must be a factor in product design and development from the outset.
-This requires a radical overhaul in the design process but developing products that reduce the time and increase the ease for disassembly can significantly increase the recycling yield and purity for precious metals, critical metals and plastics.
+Description: Disassembly must be a factor in product design and development from the outset.
+This allows manufacturers to maximise the potential of the Re-use, Refurbish and Remanufacturing initiatives.
+It requires a radical overhaul in the design process.
+But, developing products that reduce the time and increase the ease for disassembly can significantly increase the recycling yield and purity for precious metals, critical metals and plastics.
 The increases in yields and purity maximise the value of all materials and components used in the first manufacture and mean new products can be easily made up of the recycled material.